 You can use pretty much any cotton balls or wipes to clean your dog's ears and then dry off water in dog's ear.
 If you don't mind spending a little extra cash, then these dog ear cotton wipes can be very helpful as they also contain a few solutions to keep your pet's ears cleaner, drier and smell nice.
 Note that while the manufacturer claims that these will also effectively clean the dog's ears, it's unlikely to be true based on the ingredients they use.
 It's most likely not a very effective dog ear cleaner, and should mostly be used to dry water in dog's ear instead.

-How to Keep Your Dog’s Ears Clean
+How to Keep Your Dog’s Ears Clean and Dry

-There are also commercially available “regular” dog ear cleaning solutions.
+There are also commercially available “regular” ear cleaning solutions.
 Most of them use witch hazel as a pure drying option.
 These formulas are more effective at cleaning but less effective at evaporating; they clean the debris and prevent ear infections in dogs.

 Any dog ear cleansers should be applied with just a few drops then massaged gently into the dog's ear canal.
 You can then use cotton balls to wipe out the excess liquid.
-The commercially bought dog ear cleaners will contain ingredients that are designed to ease itchy ears, remove wax build-up, and treat ear mites and yeast.
+These commercially bought dog ear cleaners will contain ingredients that are designed to ease itchy ears, remove wax build-up, and treat ear mites and yeast.

-Getting Your Dog Ready
+Getting Your Dog Ready for Ear Cleaning

 Do not insert the towel inside your dog's ear; only use it for external drying.
 If there is still excess water in dog's ear (and it's likely there is), this is when you dab along the opening of the ear canal with a cotton pad.